Skip to main content

 3. Restart the host's Bluetooth stack.
 Toggle Bluetooth off and back on in the OS (or use the airplane-mode trick on mobile).

 4. Forget and re-pair.
-Open your OS's Bluetooth settings — System Settings → Bluetooth on macOS, Settings → Devices → Bluetooth on Windows, the Bluetooth panel under Android/iOS settings — find the CS108ReaderXXXXXX entry, remove/forget it, then run through the pair flow above from scratch.
+Open your OS's Bluetooth settings — System Settings → Bluetooth on macOS, Settings → Bluetooth & devices on Windows, the Bluetooth panel under Android/iOS settings — find the CS108ReaderXXXXXX entry, remove/forget it, then run through the pair flow above from scratch.
+Disconnect from TrakRF before you do: the OS can't see the reader while the browser is holding it.

 5. Check battery seating and charge.
 A low battery can let pairing succeed and then fail mid-scan.
 Re-seat the pack (metal contacts down) and confirm it's charged — red LED while charging, dark when full.